CEED/libCEED/doc/sphinx/source/libCEEDapi.md

   > ```{image} ../../img/E-vector.svg
   > ```

-- In the case of AMR with hanging nodes (giving rise to hanging dofs):
+- In the case of AMR with hanging nodes (giving rise to hanging DoFs):

-  > - the **L-vector** is enhanced with the hanging/dependent dofs
+  > - the **L-vector** is enhanced with the hanging/dependent DoFs
-  > - the additional hanging/dependent dofs are duplicated when they are shared by multiple processors
+  > - the additional hanging/dependent DoFs are duplicated when they are shared by multiple processors
-  > - this way, an **E-vector** can be derived from an **L-vector** without any communications and without additional computations to derive the dependent dofs
+  > - this way, an **E-vector** can be derived from an **L-vector** without any communications and without additional computations to derive the dependent DoFs
   > - in other words, an entry in an **E-vector** is obtained by copying an entry from the corresponding **L-vector**, optionally switching the sign of the entry (for $H(\mathrm{div})$---and $H(\mathrm{curl})$-conforming spaces).
   >
   > ```{image} ../../img/L-vector-AMR.svg